qubies/o_norm/README.md

                         The file to write the curses to in json format. if empty they will print to stdout.
                         (default: )
 ```

+# Build Model and Train

+positional arguments:
+  training_file         The training data to load
+  model_name            The name of your model

+optional arguments:
+  -h, --help            show this help message and exit
+  --model_directory MODEL_DIRECTORY
+                        The directory where your models will be saved (default: models)
+  --max_length MAX_LENGTH
+                        The maximum length of an obfuscated curse (default: 50)
+  --num_epochs NUM_EPOCHS
+                        The number of epochs to train for (default: 2)
+  --batch_size BATCH_SIZE
+                        The size of training batches (default: 24)
+  --eval_percentage EVAL_PERCENTAGE
+                        The percentage of training data to use for evaluation (between 0.0 and 0.90) (default: 0.2)
+  --use_cuda USE_CUDA   Use CUDA or not (default: False)